Infected Pimple: Symptoms,Causes, Diagnosis and Treatment

 - Pain and Tenderness: The inflammatory response leads to discomfort, distinguishing infected pimples from their less severe counterparts.

-- Pus Formation: A hallmark of infection, purulent material accumulation is a definitive symptom of infected pimples.
+- Pus Formation: A hallmark of infection, the accumulation of purulent material is a definitive symptom of infected pimples.

 - Increased Size: Infected pimples may enlarge significantly, becoming nodules or cysts.